 “We started bug bounty wondering if we could successfully adapt the model to our way.
 Today, it is one of the pillars of our web security strategy.
 Of course, it’s vital to set the program’s rules carefully: you have to structure the tests in the right way so that the hunters don’t “disperse” their efforts.
 You need to identify the right “boundaries”, where the program setup is essential.
 We started with a tightly drawn scope and expanded it as we went along,” said Daniel Diez – Head of the Digital Factory Division, Groupe ADP.

-More Resources on Stretching Your Security Budget With Bug Bounty Programs
+More Resources on Increasing the Return on Security Investments With Bug Bounty Programs

 As digital innovations make the world a faster, better, and much more efficient place to work and live, the focus is shifting towards security threats and how best to handle them.
-A secure platform helps businesses thrive and helps gain customers’ trust in the long run.
+A secure and hardened IT environment helps gain customers’ trust in the long run.
 To understand how to maximise the return on investment (ROI) of bug bounty programs, download the eBook on “Five Reasons Bug Bounty Improves the Return on Security Investments“.

 Cybercrime has become industrialised, and attackers are highly prepared to create immense damage.
 Business and security teams need to come together to protect the organisation.
 Here are three ways that bug bounty programs can cost-effectively build transparency and improve accountability within the organisation.